johsteffens/About-Me/README.md

 **Q:** Does this not apply to all possible solutions? <br>
 **A: No. Many solutions contain some level of design which leaves room for developing alternatives.
 A good patent should only claim the one original design.
 It should not be so broad that it potentially covers all possible future alternatives, which haven't been invented yet.**

 **Q:** I can see that your tight definition might render some of today's patents invalid.
-What is your better solution to patenting? <br>
+What is your better solution? <br>
 **A: I have none (yet).
 At best I have a preliminary remedy but it might not work for everyone.**

 **Q:** What is your remedy? <br>
-**A: Publish everything you develop with a timestamp under your name; but don't patent it.
+**A: Given some contract does not stand in the way: Strive to publish with your name and a timestamp everything you developed and/or have retained/obtained the right of ownership.
 If you want to do extra good, issue a permissive license with your code.
-By publishing, you turn your invention into prior art.
+By publishing, you turn possible inventions into prior art.
 You have a defense gainst those, who claim your idears afterwards as their own.
 At the same time you leave room to breathe to those, who value your approach and want to adapt, integrate or improve on it.**

 **Q:** Why might that not work out for everyone? <br>
 **A: Hard work deserves remuneration.
 Many inventors need guarantees that they can turn their efforts into profit.
 Publishing without patenting is a leap of faith.
 You do something good for others but have less control over when (if ever) and how a reward might occur.**